The tours described below aim to provide the visitor a simple yet

 ?

-Choose from the following TOUR DESCRIPTIONS the one best
+Choose from the following TOUR DESCRIPTIONS the one best suited to

-marking the departure points of each tour in the respective part of Rome.
+departure points of each tour in the respective part of Rome.

 The Vatican Museums : this tour begins with a look at several